This listing expired on June 17, 2022. Please contact firstname.lastname@example.org for any updated information.

-This online course offers students in the fields of archaeology, anthropology, history, or related fields, training in archaeological methodology.
-Because social science research has been interrupted by the COVID-19 pandemic, archaeologists are relying on mediated techniques to continue their research.
-This virtual field school offers a series of eight self-paced modules including material and digital techniques that participants explore and apply.
-The instructor provides recorded tours and videos from the museum grounds and lab, digital course readings, and virtual activities.
+This course is intended to offer students training in archaeological methodology.
+Because social science research has been interrupted by COVID-19, archaeologists have increased reliance on mediated techniques to continue their research.
+This virtual field school offers a series of five asynchronous, self-paced modules including material and digital techniques that participants can explore and apply.
+These modules include:

 Period(s) of Occupation: Historical Archaeology

 Project Size: 1-24 participants

 Experience Required: This field school does not require previous archaeological experience, though coursework in anthropology, archaeology, or history might be helpful.